What Are Whales Doing With Zoom Video Communications

 What The Experts Say On Zoom Video Communications:

-- Deutsche Bank has decided to maintain their Hold rating on Zoom Video Communications, which currently sits at a price target of $280.0.
+- Evercore ISI Group has decided to maintain their In-Line rating on Zoom Video Communications, which currently sits at a price target of $235.

-- Wells Fargo has decided to maintain their Equal-Weight rating on Zoom Video Communications, which currently sits at a price target of $245.0.
+- Piper Sandler has decided to maintain their Overweight rating on Zoom Video Communications, which currently sits at a price target of $299.

-- Daiwa Capital upgraded its action to Underperform with a price target of $207.0
+- Mizuho has decided to maintain their Buy rating on Zoom Video Communications, which currently sits at a price target of $300.

-- Stifel has decided to maintain their Hold rating on Zoom Video Communications, which currently sits at a price target of $275.0.
+- Deutsche Bank has decided to maintain their Hold rating on Zoom Video Communications, which currently sits at a price target of $280.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.